 If your ex-partner resides overseas, your lawyer can advise on whether his or her country of residence is a party to the Convention and the appropriate way to serve documents.

 What if I don’t know where my ex-partner lives or service is unsuccessful?

 If you do not know where your ex-partner currently lives or, after having made reasonable attempts, are unable to serve documents, you may apply to the Court for an order of substituted service or dispensation of service.

-Substituted service allows you to serve documents on a third party in circumstances where the Court is satisfied that those documents will be brought to the attention of your
+Substituted service allows you to serve documents on a third party in circumstances where the Court is satisfied that those documents will be brought to the attention of your ex-partner.

 Dispensation of service allows you to avoid service altogether, after having satisfied the Court that you have made all reasonable attempts to serve your ex-partner.

 How do I apply for substituted service or dispensation of service?